-- Sufficient cognisance of the breadth of eukaryotic microbiology - Demonstrated commitment to the function of the Eukaryotic Division and/or the Microbiology Society (e.g. unbroken membership for a number of years, previous involvement in committees or panels within the Microbiology Society) - Strong commitment to Microbiology Society journals and the need to feed content from Society conferences and events to the journals - Experience of organising large scale events and conference sessions, this may have been gained through previous membership of the division - Well connected in relevant networks to be able to attract and invite high quality speakers - Sufficient management experience and interpersonal skills, ideally gained through leadership of a similar body - Capacity and willingness to serve in this role
+- Strong track record and profile in UK virology - Demonstrated commitment to the function of the Virus Division and the Microbiology Society (e.g. unbroken membership for a number of years, previous involvement in committees or panels within the Microbiology Society) - Strong commitment to Microbiology Society journals and the need to feed content from Society conferences and events to the journals - Experience of organising large scale events and conference sessions, this may have been gained through previous membership of the division - Well-connected in relevant networks to be able to attract and invite high quality speakers - Sufficient management experience and interpersonal skills, ideally gained through leadership of a similar body or evidence of managing junior members of staff (e.g. ECRs) - Capacity and willingness to serve in this role